RareSkills/blog/solidity-rsa-signatures-for-aidrops-and-presales-beating-ecdsa-and-merkle-trees-in-gas-efficiency/solidity-rsa-signatures-for-aidrops-and-presales-beating-ecdsa-and-merkle-trees-in-gas-efficiency.md

 Because of this, Merkle Trees and ECDSA signatures (using the [ethereum precompile](https://www.rareskills.io/post/solidity-precompiles) ecerecover, or better yet, the [more secure wrapper around it](https://docs.openzeppelin.com/contracts/2.x/api/cryptography#ECDSA) published by OpenZeppelin), are often preferred to mappings.
 The gas cost (for the buyer) of executing the ECDSA signature verification is 29,293 gas.
 This includes the 21,000 to initiate the transaction, so the ECDSA cost is 8,293.
 Note that this includes reading the signing address from storage, but this cost is necessary or we won’t be able to invalidate signatures.

-Merke Trees vary in cost based on tree size (larger trees require larger Merkle proofs), but if over 1,000 addresses are in the Merkle tree, it will cost at least 32,000 gas (or more) to verify the address.
+Merkle Trees vary in cost based on tree size (larger trees require larger Merkle proofs), but if over 1,000 addresses are in the Merkle tree, it will cost at least 32,000 gas (or more) to verify the address.
 This cost is clearly inferior to ECDSA.

 The goal then, is to beat ECDSA which costs 8,293 gas.
 To keep solutions apples-to-apples, the alternative solution must: